nondescryptid/opendoc-state-court-judgments/2019_SGDC_57/report.md

 ## Sentencing

-62     In respect of the remaining charge which was stood down at the start of trial, prosecution had offered for the remaining charge to be taken into consideration in sentencing, however the accused did not consent to the same as she maintained her innocence.[\[note: 31\]](#Ftn_31)
+62     In respect of the remaining charge which was stood down at the start of trial, prosecution had offered for the remaining charge to be taken into consideration in sentencing, however the accused did not consent to the same as she maintained her innocence.[^31]

 63     This offence of theft as a servant under section 381 of the Penal Code and theft in dwelling under section 380 are both punishable with imprisonment of up to 7 years and a fine may be imposed in addition to the term of imprisonment.